 - Real estate crowdfunding

 - Peer-to-peer lending (P2P)

-GROUNDFLOOR is one example of a platform that offers real estate investment opportunities to non-accredited investors.
-Learn more about how GROUNDFLOOR is different from other real estate investing platforms here.
+Groundfloor is one example of a platform that offers real estate investment opportunities to non-accredited investors.
+Learn more about how Groundfloor is different from other real estate investing platforms here.

 Becoming an Accredited Investor: Is It Necessary?

 While achieving accredited investor status isn’t necessarily essential for you to have access to investment opportunities, it can certainly be useful if you are trying to build wealth.
-Since accredited investors are allowed access opportunities that can potentially be highly lucrative, gaining accreditation may be a good goal to have in mind in the future.
+Since accredited investors are allowed access to opportunities that can potentially be highly lucrative, gaining accreditation may be a good goal to have in mind in the future.

 In August 2020, the SEC amended the “accredited investor” definition to encompass investors who meet “defined measures of professional knowledge, experience or certifications in addition to the existing tests for income or net worth.”
 This means that individuals who may not meet the net worth or income requirements, but who have enough relevant experience or financial know-how, are now more easily able to qualify as accredited, and can therefore participate in more investment opportunities.

 The SEC is required to review the “accredited investor” definition every four years, so more changes and adjustments to the designation could eventually occur.
 However, if you are just starting out on your investing journey, the best way to work toward accreditation is to take advantage of the opportunities you have available to you.
 As you explore different investment avenues, gain confidence in your investing abilities, and begin building wealth, you’ll be well on your way to increasing your net worth and becoming more sophisticated in the world of investing.